smorenob/MetabarcodingDIETS/README.md

 ### Import raw sequence data

 It is important to check what input-format we are going to use.
-In our case it is a FastQ with one file (forward and reverse are analyzed separately in this case).
+In our case it is a FastQ with one file (forward and reverse were analyzed separately since they could not be merged because this study was based on shorter sequences of this COI region).
 Files are splitted into one different folder for each sample an inside there will be the file.
 If that it is the case, we need to extract all files into a single folder before importing.

 For forward files:
 ```